Follow this advice for quitting your addiction to unhealthy foods.

 some easy strategies for keeping junk food out of your life—for good.

-all know that it isn't just hunger that causes us to reach for unhealthy snacks or sweets.
+all know that it isn't just hunger that causes us to overdo it on unhealthy snacks or sweets.
 Our

 emotions often play a role in the food choices we make.
 If you reach for